 After Exposure of an Impacted Tooth

 Drink plenty of fluids.
-Avoid hot liquids or hot foods.
-Soft food and liquids should be eaten on the day of surgery.
+Avoid hot liquids or hard foods while the numbness is present.
+Only consume soft food and liquids on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

-Mouth cleanliness is essential to good healing.
-Clean your mouth thoroughly after each meal beginning the day after surgery.
-Brush your teeth as best you can.
-Rinse with warm salt water (1/2 teaspoon of salt in a cup of warm water) six times a day.
+Oral cleanliness is essential to good healing.
+Clean your mouth thoroughly after each meal, beginning the day after surgery.
+Brush your teeth normally if possible.
+Rinse with warm salt water (1/4 teaspoon of salt in an 8 ounce glass of warm water) at least two to three times a day.
 Continue this procedure until healing is complete.

 REMEMBER: A clean wound heals better and faster.